Vietnam.vn - Nền tảng quảng bá Việt Nam

 Initially, the two sides agreed on a compensation of $20,000.
 However, the case took an unexpected turn when Dzilah confirmed that he had not received any money from his former team.
 He said that he had signed a receipt but in the end, he had not received any money.
 That was the reason why this foreign player asked someone to sue his former team.

-On the contrary, HAGL tried to prove that they had compensated their former player.
+On the contrary, HAGL tried to prove that they had compensated the former player.
 They provided evidence that Martin Dzilah worked at the team office and took souvenir photos.
-Afterwards, Martin Dzilah even appeared and worked with Gia Lai Provincial Police.
+Afterwards, Martin Dzilah even appeared and worked with the Gia Lai Provincial Police.
 HAGL did not provide further information because the police's work was ongoing.

 FIFA's penalty will include a ban on registering new players, both domestically and internationally, which will be applied to HAGL from October 24, 2024.
 VFF, at FIFA's request as a FIFA member association, will apply a ban on registering new players domestically.
 HAGL will have the penalty lifted if it pays the full amount.